Dung24-6/Dung24-6/README.md

 _**Human beings, who are almost unique in having the ability to learn from the experience of others, are also remarkable for their apparent disinclination to do so.**_

 Douglas Adams

+_**You cannot step twice into the same river, for other waters are continually flowing in.**_

+Heraclitus